Governing Statutes of the Association for the Study of Language Acquisition

 b) Full members, who shall be those who become members after the constitution of the Association.

-c) Honorary members, those who, due to their prestige or for having contributed in a relevant manner to the dignity and development of the Association, are deserving of such distinction.
-The appointment of honorary members shall correspond to the General Assembly.
+c) Honorary members, those who, due to their prestige or for having contributed in a relevant manner to the dignity and development of the Association, are nominateb by the General Assambly.
+The distinction of Honorary President may be awarded to them on an honorary basis.

 Article 25.
 Members shall terminate their membership for any of the following reasons:

 a) By voluntary resignation, communicated in writing to the Board of Directors.

 b) For non-fulfillment of the economic obligations, if the member fails to pay 2 periodic dues.